+Buildings 60 years

-60 years 20 to 30 years 5 to 25 years
+Building improvements 20 to 30 years

+Furniture, fixtures and equipment 5 to 25 years

 Debt Issuance Costs

 Costs incurred for the issuance of debt are deferred and amortized over the life of the outstanding debt to which they pertain.
 Such costs are presented in the statement of financial position as a direct deduction from the carrying amount of the long-term debt obligation.